bob1de/btrfs-backup/README.md

 Features
 --------
-* Initial creation of full backups using ``btrfs send / receive``
+* Initial creation of full backups
 * Incremental backups on subsequent runs
+* Different backup storage engines:
-* Storing backups locally, including deletion of old ones if desired
+  * Local storage, including deletion of old backups if desired
+  * Remote storage via SSH
-* Alternatively, the output of ``btrfs send`` may be piped to a custom command, what allows for storing backups on a remote server (e.g. via SSH)
+  * Custom storage: Alternatively, the output of ``btrfs send`` may be piped to a custom shell command
 * Creation of backups without root privileges, if some special conditions are met
 * Detailled logging output with configurable log level